Proof of Competency & Other Documentation

 Download the Qualification Requirements [DOCX - 25KB].

-Competency of Bidder Clauses must be included in all contracts for GSA historic buildings.
-This clause ensures compliance with federal preservation laws and standards.
-It ensures quality of performance in competitive (lowest bid) projects.
+Restoration Competency Requirements must be included in all contracts for GSA historic buildings.
+These requirements ensure compliance with federal preservation laws and quality of performance in competitive (lowest bid) projects.

 The goal is to ensure that projects requiring specialized skills in the repair, replication, cleaning, restoration, or alteration of historic materials are awarded to the lowest competent bidder, minimize change orders, ensure project completion within established budgets and time frames, and avoid costly damage to ornamental finishes, fixtures, and assemblies.